New Bern, North Carolina: History

-The state legislature defined the city and county as part of North Carolina's 2nd congressional district which, as former plantation territory, held a concentration of the state's black residents.
+The state legislature defined the city and county as part of North Carolina's 2nd congressional district, which as former plantation territory, held a concentration of the state's black residents.
 They elected four blacks to the US Congress in the late 19th century.
 The state's passage of a constitutional suffrage amendment in 1900 used various devices to disenfranchise black citizens.
-As a result, they were totally closed out of the political process, including participation on juries and in local offices; white Democrats maintained this suppression mostly, until after passage of federal civil rights legislation, including the Voting Rights Act of 1965, which provided for federal enforcement of constitutional rights.
+As a result, they were totally closed out of the political process, including participation on juries and in local offices; white Democrats maintained this suppression mostly, until after passage of federal civil-rights legislation, including the Voting Rights Act of 1965, which provided for federal enforcement of constitutional rights.

-By 1890 New Bern had become the largest lumber center in North Carolina and one of the largest in all of the South.
+By 1890, New Bern had become the largest lumber center in North Carolina and one of the largest in all of the South.
 During this time, as many as 16 lumber mills were running and employing hundreds of men from New Bern and the area.
-The competitive nature of the lumber barons, the abundance of lumber and craftsmen, led to the construction in New Bern of some of the finest homes in the South, many of which have survived.
+The competitive nature of the lumber barons and the abundance of lumber and craftsmen led to the construction in New Bern of some of the finest homes in the South, many of which have survived.
 The lumber boom lasted until the 1920s.
-One by one the lumber mills went out of business.
-Today only Weyerhaeuser manufactures lumber in the area.
+One-by-one, the lumber mills went out of business.
+Today, only Weyerhaeuser manufactures lumber in the area.

 The city has four National Historic Districts and two local ones, which have helped preserve the character of the architecture.
 The Downtown Local Historic District is 368.64 acre or 0.576 sqmi; the Riverside Local Historic District covers 51.94 acre or 0.081 sqmi.
 Union Point Park borders the Neuse and Trent rivers.

 Hurricanes

-New Bern's location near the Atlantic coast renders it subject to the effects of Atlantic hurricane seasons.
-For example, in the 18th century the town suffered severe damage in the Great Chesapeake Bay Hurricane of 1769.
-Other hurricanes such as Hurricane Ione in 1955 and Hurricane Floyd in 1999 (just as examples) have also caused significant flooding and damage.
+New Bern's location near the Atlantic Coast renders it subject to the effects of Atlantic hurricane seasons.
+For example, in the 18th century, the town suffered severe damage in the Great Chesapeake Bay Hurricane of 1769.
+Other hurricanes, such as Hurricane Ione in 1955 and Hurricane Floyd in 1999, have also caused significant flooding and damage.